 - Use questions that encourage children to share their feelings.
-Like, “Why do you think I love your brother more?”, “Can you try to tell me, for example, why do I love your younger brother more than you, son”, and others.
+Like, “Why do you think I love your brother more?”, “Can you try to tell me, for example, why I love your younger brother more than you, son”, and others?

 - If you want to clarify a problem the child is telling you about, maybe this can be done after the child has finished sharing his/her feelings.
 Also, in clarifying a problem, avoid arguments or attempts at self-defense.